Future-Power-Networks/Simplus-Grid-Tool/Documentations/DeveloperManual.md

 Tips for Developers
 ============

 1- The toolbox development is managed by GitHub.
 For getting involved, you should register a GitHub account first (which is free), and "fork" the respository.
+I would also suggest you download [GitHub Desktop](https://desktop.github.com/), which helps you to manage/update your respository.
+You do not have the authorithy to change the master toolbox respository.
+But you can change your forked respository (which is essentially a copied version in your own account), and can raise a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) to me.
+I will then receive a review request of your modified codes, and choose to accept or reject this modification on the master respository.
+This is the formal way of collaboration in GitHub.

 2- The toolbox structure will be introduced briefly below.
 After that, you can also view the codes and comments in each ".m" file for more details.